 Caregivers can be friends, family members or neighbors.
 Collectively, they provide 177 million hours of unpaid care each year to those living with dementia.
-Understanding this debilitating disease and knowing what resources are available is essential to preventing caregiver burnout and enabling our community to age well.
+Understanding this disease and knowing what resources are available is essential to preventing caregiver burnout and enabling our community to age well.

 Learn How to Look After Your Loved One Better

 The Dementia Care Conference brings valuable information, instruction and resources to a single place.
 The schedule includes a class taught by a geriatrician and a panel discussion with local associations specializing in elder care.

 What are the warning signs of dementia?
 Ronnie Daniel, Executive Director of the Alzheimer’s Association Utah Chapter, offers an overview of how dementia differs from normal aging, identifies risk factors associated with the disease and discusses ways to reduce the risk of cognitive decline.

 11:00 – 11:50 a.m.

 Early Diagnosis and Management of Dementia

 Dr. Kyle Gulbranson, a geriatrician practicing at Dixie Regional Medical Center, explains the evaluation process to make a medical diagnosis for memory problems and talks about dementia treatment strategies.

 12:00 – 1:00 p.m.

 Lunch and Advanced Care Planning: What You Need to Know